keeks-mtl/memory-match/README.md

     so they would look familiar to most who have used computers before.

 #### Colours
 - The colour theme included two main colours that complimented one another.
-Two complimentary blue colours where used so that there was a link to one another but also enough contrast so that everything didn't blend together.
+Two complimentary blue/green colours where used so that there was a link to one another but also enough contrast so that everything didn't blend together.

 **Colors Used**